IgKniteDev/IgKnite/README.md

 ## Goals

-The goal, in this case, is simply to create a bot that uses Discord's bleeding-edge API in order to make **interactive commands really interactive**.
+The goal, in this case, is simply to create a bot that uses Discord's bleeding-edge API in order to make **interactive commands truly interactive**.
 Speaking of which, interactions like buttons, context menus are a must-have when it comes to making the usage path easier for the end-user.
 Combined with the inspiration and ideas from renowned bots like [MEE6](https://mee6.xyz) and [Fredboat](https://fredboat.com), we have decided to **raise IgKnite by developing a unified experience when it comes to music and moderation.**

 <br>

-## Wiki Usage
+## Wiki & Usage

 Once stable enough for production, you will be able to access a pre-hosted copy of IgKnite with its full feature set, much like any other mainstream Discord bot.
 However, if you wanna get a little bit geeky, then we are happy to announce that [a GitHub Wiki](https://github.com/IgKniteDev/IgKnite/wiki) page is also being worked on in the meantime.